-Restricting brand-name drugs when a generic version is available
+Restricting brand-name drugs or original biological products when a generic or interchangeable biosimilar version is available

-Generally, a "generic" drug works the same as a brand-name drug and usually costs less.
-In most cases, when a generic version of a brand-name drug is available, our network pharmacies will provide you the generic version.
-However, if your doctor has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand-name drug.
-(Your share of the cost will usually be greater for the brand-name drug than for the generic drug.)
-To find out if this restriction applies to your plan, contact Customer Service.
+Generally, a generic drug or interchangeable biosimilar works the same as a brand-name drug or original biological product and usually costs less.
+In most cases, when a generic or interchangeable biosimilar version of a brand name drug or original biological product is available, our network pharmacies will provide you the generic or interchangeable biosimilar version instead of the brand-name drug or original biological product.
+However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you OR has written: "No substitutions" on your prescription for a brand-name drug or original biological product OR has told us the medical reason that neither the generic drug, interchangeable biosimilar, nor other covered drugs that treat the same condition will work for you, then we will cover the brand-name drug or original biological product.
+(Your share of the cost may be greater for the brand-name drug or original biological product than for the generic drug or interchangeable biosimilar.)